Matthlas/SoLaWI_project/README.md

 - Meet Player State: The NPC greets the player and stops for an interaction For details of the system refer to our scripts in the "Agents" folder.

+We used our NPC system to create Flocks of sheep that patrol around the scene and inbetween patrols graze at a local spot.
+They also avoid the player.

+The second big thing we used the system for is to create citizens for our new village and the new city.
+The Citizens walk around and perform tasks either at their personal farm or at the public places.
+They meet eachother if they get close and they stop to greet the player.

 #### Player & NPC Animations
 We added animations of certain actions for both the Player and the NPCs.
 Added animations are:
  - Weeding